-The ESS source component in Vitess, describing the butterfly moderator, has adjusted its spectral brightness by a factor of 0.75 to account for the reduction in brightness compared to [1].
+As an approximate solution, the ESS source component in Vitess, describing the butterfly moderator, has adjusted its spectral brightness by a factor of 0.75 to account for the reduction in brightness compared to [1].

 As a final point, it should be noted, that since the engineering design of the moderator-reflector assembly has already been completed in order to allow timely installation, the moderators which will be installed for first neutrons in 2019 will follow the 2015 (Butterfly 2) geometry.
 The monolith and beamport inserts, however, will be designed for the focal points corresponding to the new (Butterfly 1) geometry.
-As a consequence, during the first three years of operation, the cold instruments will have their spectra contaminated with a small thermal component.
-It is planned that the moderator-reflector assembly will be replaced in 2023 with the new (Butterfly 1) geometry, so that the beam available for user operations is fully optimal.
+As a consequence, during the first few years of operation, the spectra delivered to the cold instruments will include a small thermal component.
+A future moderator-reflector assembly will be based on the new (Butterfly 1) geometry, so that the beam available for user operations is fully optimal.